takoikatakotako/en.swiswiswift.com/content/post/2020-02-14/index.md

 +++
-title =  "UIViewの背景をグリッドにしたり、ドットにしたりする"
-url = "2020-02-14"
-date = "2020-02-14"
-description = "UIViewの背景をグリッドにしたり、ドットにしたりする"
-tags = [
+title =  "Make the background of UIView a grid or a dot." url = "2020-02-14" date = "2020-02-14" description = "Make the background of UIView a grid or a dot." tags = [
     "Swift"
 ]